ruthpolly/Gluten-Free-Goodies/README.md

 ### Features

-The website is comprised of four pages, three of which are accessible from the navigation menu (home page, books page & contact us page).
-The fourth page is a thank you page which is shown once a user submits the form on the contact us page.
+The website has three pages, which are accessible from the navigation menu (home, recipes and sign up).

 * All Pages on the website have:

   * A responsive navigation bar at the top which allows the user to navigate through the site.
-To the left of the navigation bar is an image of book clubs logo together with the text Bully Book Club.
-To the right of the navigation bar are the links to the websites pages (home, books, and contact us).
-To allow a good user experience of the site, the Bully Book Club text is hidden with a media query on mobile devices to prevent the navigation bar looking cluttered.
-When viewing with mobile devices the navigation links change to a burger toggler.
-This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on mobile devices to navigate a site.
+To the left of the navigation bar is the Gluten-Free Goodies logo which navigates to home.
+To the right of the navigation bar are the links to the websites pages (home, recipes and sign up).
+To allow a good user experience of the site, the links are moved to below the logo, allowing the navigation bar to remain uncluttered.

-  * A footer which contains social media icon links to instagram and goodreads.
-There is also an envelope icon which takes the user to the contact us page.
-Icons were used to keep the footer clean and because they are universally recognisable.
+  * A footer which contains social media icon links to instagram, facebook, teitter and youtube.

 * Home Page.
   * Carousel Section.